autoplot/documentation/javadoc/org/autoplot/state/VapScheme.md

-# org.autoplot.state.VapSchemeinterface allowing for handling forward compatibility.
-This is really
+# org.autoplot.state.VapScheme

- simplified, and really only serves to rename properties.
+interface allowing for handling forward compatibility.
+This is really simplified, and really only serves to rename properties.
 (By design it should handle more complex transformations, but this didn't work, and we use xslt instead.)

 ***
 <a name="addUnresolvedProperty"></a>
 # addUnresolvedProperty